 Proposal summaries should include the following components for reviewers to evaluate:

 i.
-Outline of research including the research question, rationale, and two – five references that set the occasion of your study.
+Outline of research including the research question, rationale, and two – five references that set the context for your study.

 iii.
-Statement of how the study contributed to the science and practice of audiology or speech-language pathology.
+Short description of results, including a statement of how the study contributes to the science and practice of speech-language pathology.

 i.
 Outline of paper/seminar/poster including your objectives, rationale, and two - five references used to develop the idea or materials.

 ii.
-Short description of methods including: goals; the system of measurement; descriptions of all procedures; and, description of relevant evidence from the field of speech-language pathology.
+Short description of the content of the presentation including a description of relevant evidence from the field of speech-language pathology.

 3. Curriculum vitae for first author.